BidnessForB/JPostman/README.md

   PostmanCollection pmcSource = PostmanCollection.PMCFactory("/path/to/another/collection.json");
   pmcTest.addItem(pmcSource, 2);
   ```
- You can add a collection in this way either to the top level Collection itself or to any folder in the collection.

- All folders, requests, pre-request and test scripts are copied over.
+ When a collection is added, a new Folder is created and all of the added collection's elements are linked to that folder.
+The folder in turn is then linked to the target collection.
+All folders, requests, pre-request and test scripts are copied over from the source to the target collection.
 Collection variables are appended to the target collections array of variables.

-  **CAUTION** Currently there is no check for duplicate variables names between the two collections.

 ### Write your edited collections to a JSON file